 - You will have to deploy your own DKIM DNS TXT records.

-- You will have to apply separately for a Feedback Loops (Complaint) from Yahoo based on your DKIM records and have it directed back to SocketLabs for us to process with your account.
+- You will have to apply separately for Feedback Loops based on your DKIM records and have it directed back to SocketLabs for us to process with your account.

-- To configure SocketLabs to forward your Non-Delivery Reports, you simply need to select the Configuration Drop-down from the menu bar at the top of the page, and select Non-Delivery Reports.
+- To configure SocketLabs to forward your Non-Delivery Reports, select the Configuration Drop-down from the menu bar at the top of the page and select Non-Delivery Reports.

 - NDR to Original Sender